Launching macOS applications from the command-line

 We know that open(1)

-and why we cannot see the applications logs anymore as we could by running the
+why we cannot see the applications logs anymore as we could by

 supports options called --stdin